How we work

 We seek to support the local church, offering a range of initiatives and tried and tested resources, so that local churches can benefit directly from the experience and expertise of other local initiatives.

 Our passion is to see lives and communities transformed through the Christian faith, and we believe that the most effective way to achieve this is to work with local people, churches and schools who are best placed to make this happen.

 For example, we work with a skilled team of freelancers to help deliver our schools work, reaching parts of the country that we can't with our small staff team.
-A significant strand of our work, including Messy Church, Who Let The Dads Out? and The Gift of Years, is to raise up, train and encourage members of local churches to be effective in their ministry and outreach to others.
+A significant strand of our work, including Messy Church and The Gift of Years, is to raise up, train and encourage members of local churches to be effective in their ministry and outreach to others.

 In so doing, we hope to be a catalyst for local work and ministry, making widely available the wisdom, expertise and support of our collective teams.

 As a charity our desire is to make a difference, not make money.
 As a result, we seek to make what we have to offer as affordable and widely available as possible while carefully managing what we do.

 For example, we charge for Barnabas RE Days and In-Service Training (INSET) sessions that we offer to schools, but these fees are set at a level that is realistic for tight school budgets.
 If the fees charged represented the true costs, then schools wouldn't be able to afford to pay, and we would work with far fewer schools.